chris-hedemann/peptide-parkinsons-challenge/README.md

 ### Notebooks in this repo

-* Exploratory analyis including dimensionality reduction and feature engineering.
+* *eda.ipynb*: Exploratory analyis including dimensionality reduction and feature engineering.
 Some peptide concentrations have little influence, some are best as binary features (present or not present), and some are best as concentrations.
 Completed.
-* Training an LSTM: still in progress, with baseline model established.
+* *lstm.ipynb*: Training an LSTM: still in progress, with baseline model established.